What is a good brand throttle body spacer for a 05 dodge magnum R/T 5.7L

 FRI Sidewinder Cam, Edelbrock Headers, JBA High Flow Cats, Magnaflow Catback, Tune by Johan, SLP 25% UDP, Jet 180* T-stat, aFe Stg II CAI, 85mm Throttle Body, Catch Can & Freak351 Silver Trans Box.
 Eibach Pro Line Springs, Billet Tech Interrior, Engine Kit, EGR Block & "M" Emblems, R/T Badges, Custom Magnum R/T Grille.

-Pictures & Vidoes
+Hidden Content & Vidoes

 I find it interesting that someone has noted better MPG with one.
 Maybe the specifics of that motor are just a bit different?
 Just like there are some factory freak motors that can't be denied.